danielmatthew/jsnotes/javascriptNotes.md

 .slice(start, end) - creates new array containing values from start index to end index.
 .join(separator) - 'joins' contents of array with specified separator.
 Could be used to create URL slug?

+Array Splicing
+Keyword available: 'delete' - clumsy my_array.splice(index, number of elements to remove);
+Can also use splice to insert elements: my_array.splice(2, 0, 'two').
+Each extra parameter becomes a new element to be added to the array.

 ## Callbacks
 Helps prevent client being frozen as we wait for sequence of functions to run.